dprint/dprint/website/pricing.md

     * **Talk to the company.** You need to talk to the company that maintains the code and they will need to purchase a license for dprint.
 3. ...I'm a commercial user working on another entity's open source codebase.
     * **No.**
-5. ...I'm a commercial user and I want to use dprint to format my company's code or my own commercial code.
+4. ...I'm a commercial user and I want to use dprint to format my company's code or my own commercial code.
     * **Yes.**
+5. ...I work professionally as a freelancer and want to use it to format my open source side projects?
+    * **No.**

 ## Commercial License